 As Scott has also stated, "Burmese Theravada Buddhists' Nat beliefs and Siamese Theravada Buddhists' Peeth beliefs penetrate deep into society and the general public seldom builds on the tension between popular animism and normative Buddhism" [Scott 2013:298-299]. there is a tension or equilibrium between the two.
 In this respect, in Thailand, there is a history of the late 19th and early 20th century when Buddhism was nationalised by the central government, and animism was placed on the periphery as the superiority of Buddhism and other faiths was clearly divided.
 However, the Buddha in Buddhism was born into a royal family, but renounced authority without succeeding the royal family and followed the path of enlightenment.
 He lived freely, and through the gift of mendicancy, he lived an anarchistic way of life, unbound by anything [Mori 2017: 19].
-In contemporary Southeast Asian Buddhist countries, Buddhism has an aspect of being closely related to the state and used as a means of strengthening power, but I feel that animism, which occupies a fundamental position, and anarchistic practice, which overlaps with Bhutta's root thought, are deeply connected.
-We would like to deepen this point in the future.
+In contemporary Southeast Asian Buddhist countries, Buddhism has an aspect of being closely related to the state and used as a means of strengthening power, but I feel that animism, which occupies a fundamental position, and anarchistic practice, which overlaps with Buddha's root thought, are deeply connected.
+The writer would like to deepen this point in the future.

 Figure 10: Siamese Futurism exhibition view (photo: taken by the writer at the Reborn Art Festival).

 3.2 Animism = Anarchism?